 Where can I get the control solution for my meter?

-OneTouch Verio® control solution can be ordered at ShopOneTouch.com or where diabetes testing supplies are sold.
+OneTouch Verio® control solution can be purchased at most major retailers of diabetes testing supplies both instore and online.

 What is the difference between the OneTouch Verio® Level 3 (Mid) or Level 4 (High) Control Solutions?